NajiElKotob/Intro-to-CSharp/README.md

 * Arrays and Collections
 * Methods and Classes
 * Handling Exceptions
+* Files and Directories
-* Reading and Writing Local Data
+* XML and JSON
 * Object-oriented programming (OOP)

 # Data